pacifics/PassDao/README.md

 Used by the project managers and contractors of the application.
 One smart contract for each project manager or contractor.
 Public functions are :

-#### Update Project Description and hash of the project document (for the project manager).
+#### Update Project Description
+Allows the project manager to update the project Description and the hash of the project document.

-#### Update recipient and withdraw:
+#### Update recipient
+Allows the contractor to update the address of the recipient for the withdrawals from the contract.

+#### withdraw:
-Allows the contractors using their smart contract as an account manager with deposits and withdrawals.
+Allows the contractors using their smart contract as an account manager with deposits (fallback function) and withdrawals.

-#### Set a new proposal:
+#### New proposal:
-Every contractor can offer to sell products or execute services.
 Payments to the contractors are done with ethers and step by step.
-For each step, the shareholders decide by voting to continue or to stop ordering work from the contractor.
+For each step, the shareholders decide by voting to continue or to stop ordering the work described in the contractor proposal.
+Inputs: the creator of the proposal (default: msg.sender), the maximum amount in wei, a description and a hash of the proposal document.

 =